 If an iPhone motherboard or other internal component is damaged

-If your iPhone do not react to anything, it can indicate a problem with the chip on the motherboard.
-Watch our video!
+If your iPhone does not react to anything, it can indicate a problem with the chip on the motherboard.

 Can’t I just fix my iPhone at home!?
 DIY screen repairs are very risky!

 If you are unfamiliar with iPhone repair procedures and practices – be careful – it’s incredibly easy to cause permanent damage to your device if something does go wrong.